sfeakes/SprinklerD/README.md

 More details & pics to come

 linux daemon to control sprinklers.
 The control is done through GPIO pins, so simply connect a relay board to the GPOI.
 Provides web UI, MQTT client & HTTP API endpoints.
 So you can control your pool equiptment from any phone/tablet or computer, and should work with just about Home control systems, including Apple HomeKit, Samsung, Alexa, Google, etc home hubs.
-It is not designed to be a feature rich solution with elaborate UI, but rather a solution that cna be controlled from smart hubs.
-It does have a web UI and basic calendar for scheduling zone runtimes, rain day delay etc. But advanced features like rain censors and web forecast delays should be done through your smat hub.
+It is not designed to be a feature rich solution with elaborate UI, but rather a solution that can be controlled from smart hubs.
+It does have a web UI and calendar for scheduling zone runtimes, rain day delay etc. But advanced features like rain censors and web forecast delays should be done through your smat hub.
 It does support a master valve or pump. (ie turn on a master device with every zone).

 ### It does not, and will never provide any layer of security.
 NEVER directly expose the device running this software to the outside world, only indirectly through the use of Home Automation hub's or other securty measures, e.g. VPNs.